abhi-r3v0/Adhrit/README.md

 ## Uses :

 1. Extracts the apk contents.
-2. Does a strings on the dex and searches for flags.
+2. Searches for native libraries.
-3. Extracts the jar out of the dex.
+3. Extracts jar out of dex.
 4. Checks for native libraries.
-5. Extracts smali code using APKTool.
+5. Extracts source code in Java.
+6. Analyzes permissions used by the application.
+7. Dumps the Manifest.

 ## Pre-requisites :